stianba/placebrew/README.md

 #### You mentioned "Aspect Ratio" functionality.
 Are there more functionality-ies?
 Great observation.
 Nice to see you're sobering up.
 Currently there are four functionalities:

-* `/a` pours a brew image that fits best your selected width and height dimentions.
+* `/a` (Aspect Ratio) pours a brew image that fits best your selected width and height dimentions.
 * `/random` pours you a totally random brew image.
 * `/specific` lets you specify the name of the brew you want
 * `/type/style` lets you specify the type (coffee or beer) and/or the style (IPA, black, amber ale) of the brew you want